-Sub-personalities – Internal Conflict and the Voices in your Head
+Subpersonalities – Internal Conflict and the Voices in Your Head

 One of the most natural aspects of our everyday experience is this constant inner dialogue going on within our mind as a form of discussion, negotiation, or argument between different aspects or parts of ourselves.
-This natural phenomenon is evident in how we describe it when we say that “one part of me wants to do this, while another part of me wants to do thatâ€.
+This natural phenomenon is evident in how we describe it when we say that one part of me wants to do this, while another part of me wants to do that.
 This split decision causes us to feel torn between ideas, and often leaves us never really making a firm decision while constantly going back and forth between extremes of the same idea.
 This same reality is often depicted as a devil on one shoulder, and an angel on the other, both whispering in our ear.
 Carl Jung recognized this basic process of consciousness always going on, and developed the idea of the psyche being composed of multiple archetypes or personalities that are always engaged in discussion and persuasion as part of our normal thinking.
 Of course this idea wasn’t unique to Jung, but is a basic part of ancient wisdom and the archetypes of mythology as aspects of consciousness that represent different personalities, and astrology based on the individual make-up being based on the archetypes and their main focus within a persons basic personality.
-These are not to be mistaken for “multiple personalitiesâ€, which is an entirely different condition, but rather as different aspects of one personality.
+These are not to be mistaken for multiple personalities, which is an entirely different condition, but rather as different aspects of one personality.

-These inner voices, all with personalities of their own, each exerting themselves in various situations, competing for control of our will, are actually what in psychology we call “sub-personalitiesâ€, “inner aspectsâ€, or “different partsâ€, all of which make the greater overall personality.
-We’re born with a cluster of archetypal personalities as part of our soul’s make-up, and we acquire them as we go through life from our conditioning, events of strong emotional impact, extreme fear, or trauma’s of some sort.
-Our parent’s voice, for example, becomes a natural part of our inner dialogue that continues to play out and talk to us from the same attitude, perspective, intention, and demeanor.
+These inner voices, all with personalities of their own, each exerting themselves in various situations, competing for control of our will, are actually what in psychology we call sub-personalities, inner aspects, or different parts, all of which make the greater overall personality.
+We’re born with a cluster of archetypal personalities as part of our soul’s make-up, and we acquire them as we go through life from our conditioning, events of strong emotional impact, extreme fear, or traumas of some sort.
+Our parents voice, for example, becomes a natural part of our inner dialogue that continues to play out and talk to us from the same attitude, perspective, intention, and demeanor.
 Our belief system, likewise, comes as an inner discussion that’s always telling us about something from the perspective of the belief it represents.
-When we encounter shocking, fearful, or intense situations, we can draw into us and take on new aspects that are ideally suited for negotiating that situation “for usâ€, or as a means of coping with it.
+When we encounter shocking, fearful, or intense situations, we can draw into us and take on new aspects that are ideally suited for negotiating that situation for us, or as a means of coping with it.
 Whenever we’re devastated in some way, and fall apart, we let down our resistance to outside forces and influences, and become vulnerable to them through a form of magnetism.

 Whatever emotional state we indulge in, we polarize ourselves to, become a magnet for the consciousness of that emotion, and draw into us thoughts that create realities out of the emotions as a possible expression of it.
-We “take on†the quality of consciousness equivalent to the emotional state, and think thoughts that form inner realities that express and produce more of that emotion.
+We take on the quality of consciousness equivalent to the emotional state, and think thoughts that form inner realities that express and produce more of that emotion.
 These emotional thoughts, seemingly generated by our mind as the expression of the emotions, take on a life of their own, become an aspect of our personality, and continue to operate in us through a voice that becomes a natural part of our thinking.
-It’s an aspect of the emotional state that produces it that perceives everything from that perspective, and has its role and intention “as†that perspective.
+It’s an aspect of the emotional state that produces it that perceives everything from that perspective, and has its role and intention as that perspective.
 It stays alive in us by thinking through us, and always talking to us in a convincing manner, negotiating the terms of its existence.

 The sub-personality is always describing things, explaining them, and pointing them out while telling us about them.
-While they’re active “in usâ€, we are rendered passive, and allow them to exert themselves by giving them the stage to speak freely.
+While they’re active in us, we are rendered passive, and allow them to exert themselves by giving them the stage to speak freely.
 Even when we recognize them, and willfully subdue them, as soon as our guard is down, they reassert themselves and begin controlling our thoughts without our direct awareness.
 They’re so automatic that they become a natural part of us.
 After awhile, we can’t separate ourselves from them, come to depend on them, and let them run us and use our mind and will to create by way of us.
 As long as we fail to integrate the parts, they continue to exert themselves without our direct awareness, through our subconscious nature.
 Whatever exists in us at the subconscious level, meaning without our direct awareness of it, we continue to act out in an automatic fashion, usually producing what ultimately becomes an internal conflict.
 They form opposing unconscious aspects of ourselves that go against conscious aspects.
 We make a decision consciously to do something, and then our subconscious mind brings into play everything that contradicts it and is acting to prevent it, sabotaging our willful efforts.
 Because these aspects were formed out of intense emotional states, whenever we begin reliving them, or they rise in us and begin playing out by controlling our thoughts, they’re accompanied by strong emotions, which tend to overpower us, and negate rational and reasonable thinking that’s devoid of a strong emotional component.

 When two ideas come into direct conflict, each represented by a different aspect of ourselves, the one which elicits the strongest emotion tends to win out.
 While our first approach may be to fight against the emotional aspect preventing us from consciously progressing in a more favorable direction through active choice and will, this can prove hopeless and at best a temporary gain through dominance and suppression, yet the real solution lies in negotiating terms with the sub-personality, by gaining realization around it, what its purpose and agenda is, what it’s meant to do, and thanking it for its service to you by helping you through the difficult situation in which you acquired it in, then telling it to leave, while mentally forming a pathway out of your body and sending it back out into the universe to be of service to someone else.

 All energies and natural forces as qualities of consciousness only come into us through a vacancy or void that creates a vacuum as magnetism of some sort, which we could think of as a form of invitation that pulls or draws it into us through resonance, we can simultaneously realize that regardless of the role it takes on, the intention is beneficial because it was designed to help us through a situation we were in as a state of mind that attracted it, or awakened it in us.
-While we tend to think of the mind as a product of the brain or heart, and therefore “set†and comprised of fixed qualities, the fact of the matter is we are born with a constitution as a set of information and memories that form our initial personality, and we are engaged in a constant process of growth and development through a constant exchange of energy with everything around us.
+While we tend to think of the mind as a product of the brain or heart, and therefore set and comprised of fixed qualities, the fact of the matter is we are born with a constitution as a set of information and memories that form our initial personality, and we are engaged in a constant process of growth and development through a constant exchange of energy with everything around us.
 The mind is energetic and invisible in nature, and works through vibration, sympathetic induction, and synthesis, in much the same way we take in the molecules of the air around us by breathing it, which then become an essential part of our molecular structure, while discharging or exhaling molecules no longer needed as a form of recycling.
 Likewise, the food we eat becomes the building blocks that form our physical body, determining our health as a physical state or condition.
 Our mind is the electromagnetic energy system of our body that’s drawing into it energies as qualities the consciousness around it.
 Blending with and becoming the same as them, altering the vibration of the mind through the integration, while emanating or sending back out energies no longer magnetized to it.

-The energies of the mind as the invisible forces in the invisible space around us, are “qualities of consciousness†with a singular nature that form an aspect of a larger matrix of energies and become a sub-personality with a specific perspective and perception, that forms a part of our overall personality, modifying it by incorporating the singular perspective, altering the overall perspective.
-We experience it as a “voice in our head†as “thought†that enter into and become a part of our normal perspective of everyday reality.
-Because they come as thoughts and feelings, we often don’t realize that they’re not our own, and are something we “acquired†instead, and we give our will to them by letting them rise in us as our perception, thoughts, and interpretation of the meaning events take on.
+The energies of the mind as the invisible forces in the invisible space around us, are qualities of consciousness with a singular nature that form an aspect of a larger matrix of energies and become a sub-personality with a specific perspective and perception, that forms a part of our overall personality, modifying it by incorporating the singular perspective, altering the overall perspective.
+We experience it as a voice in our head as thought that enter into and become a part of our normal perspective of everyday reality.
+Because they come as thoughts and feelings, we often don’t realize that they’re not our own, and are something we acquired instead, and we give our will to them by letting them rise in us as our perception, thoughts, and interpretation of the meaning events take on.
 They begin discussing everything as a form of argument that clashes with and negates other aspects, always seeking to win over and resume control of our perception and thought processes.

 Like all things of the mind and the invisible plane of pure energy that we are submerged in and an integral part of, the only way to extract unwanted aspects, or aspects whose part and role is no longer needed or beneficial, is through recognition and awareness of them and how they operate to influence and control you.
 Because we acquire these automatically while in an unconscious state of delirium (emotion, trauma, shock, intense fear, etc.), and they’re absorbed into our unconscious mind and arise in us automatically without our direct awareness of them, they continue with us until we become conscious and aware of them.
 Once we become aware of different aspects of ourselves, and how they exist in conflict with other aspects of our nature, and we realize how they’re serving us through protection and service of some sort, we can appreciate them, feel gratitude for their help, and let them know they’re no longer needed.
 They no longer serve a desirable or necessary purpose.
 We can then locate them in our body through the emotion they are a part of and the bodily sensations it produces, and direct them to leave while mentally escorting them out of our body and back into the universal soul of mass consciousness where they’ll become available to be drawn in by someone else in need of their services.